Are AI Detectors Accurate? The Numbers and the Reasons They Fail (2026)

 This is the clearest data point available.
 OpenAI built its own AI text classifier and published its evaluation honestly.
 The tool correctly identified only 26% of AI-written text as "likely AI-written."
 It also falsely labeled human writing as AI-generated 9% of the time.

-The fact that the company that builds the most widely used AI writing tools could not build a reliable detector is itself a signal about how hard this problem is.
+The fact that the company that builds the most widely used AI writing tools could not build a reliable detector tells you how hard this problem is.

 61% of human TOEFL essays were flagged as AI-generated

 Stanford HAI researchers tested popular AI detectors on essays written by real humans.
-When they tested on essays written by U.S.-born eighth graders, the detectors worked reasonably well.
-But when they tested on TOEFL essays written by non-native English speakers, 61.22% of those human-written essays were classified as AI-generated.
+On essays by U.S.-born eighth graders, the detectors worked reasonably well.
+But on TOEFL essays written by non-native English speakers, 61.22% of those human-written essays were classified as AI-generated.
 The researchers also found that 97% of those TOEFL essays were flagged by at least one detector.

 Turnitin itself warns against relying on its scores

-When a company hides its own low-end scores because they are too unreliable, that tells you something important about how much confidence they have in the tool.
+When a company hides its own low-end scores because they are too unreliable, that tells you how much confidence they really have in the tool.

 Vanderbilt calculated 750 wrongly labeled papers per year

 Vanderbilt University ran the math before deciding to disable Turnitin's AI detector.
-Using a 1% false positive rate and approximately 75,000 papers submitted annually, they calculated that around 750 papers per year could be incorrectly labeled.
-Vanderbilt disabled the feature and has not re-enabled it.
+Using a 1% false positive rate and about 75,000 papers submitted per year, they calculated that around 750 papers per year could be incorrectly labeled.
+Vanderbilt disabled the feature and has not turned it back on.

-A 1% error rate sounds small until it is applied at scale.
+A 1% error rate sounds small until you apply it at scale.
 That scale is the real problem.

 How the main tools compare